fnickels/terraform-provider-mirror-example/Article.md

 }
 ```

-Note we are not using floating version definitions, but rather explicit versions.
-For example of floating version definition review our earlier file ~/example/app/main.tf, all of the definitions there are floating.
+Note, we are not using floating version definitions, but rather explicit versions declarations.
+Our initial terraform file, `~/example/app/main.tf` is a good example of floating version definition, all of the definitions there are floating.

-If we had used floating version definitions (>=) the version loaded into the image would be the most recent version and could change each time the build image is built.
+If we had used floating version definitions (`>=`) the version loaded into the image would be the most recent version and could change each time the build image is built.

-This might be an acceptable approach for your use case, but just be aware of what you are doing.
-If following this approach I would recommend issuing a new version number for your build image each time it is built as you will likely not be aware of individual provider version changes.
-This should not be too big of a deal if you are saving your images in a registry as the hash from one build to the next if nothing actually changed will likely be the same.
+This might be an acceptable approach for some use cases, but just be aware of what is being done and why.
+If using floating version definitions I would recommend issuing a new version number for your build image each time it is built as you will likely not be aware of individual provider version changes.
+This should not be too big of a deal if you are saving your images in a registry as the hash on the image if nothing actually changed will likely be the same and may not take up extra storage.

-If you follow the approach of hard pinning of provider versions you can manually change your build image version when you make a change to the files defining your pinnings ( Dockerfile and setone.tf ).
+In these examples we are hard pinning the provider versions, thus we can manually change build image version when making a change to our definition files (`Dockerfile` and `setone.tf`).

 ## Revise the Dockerfile

-Next, we need to add some commands to the Dockerfile.
+Next, we need to add some commands to the `Dockerfile`.
 To keep track of what we have done so far we are going to make a copy of our current file and make changes to the new file:

 Do the following: